What’s in Season – November Produce and Recipes

 The fruits in season in November are versatile enough to be used in desserts, breakfasts, appetizers, or snacks.

 Cranberries: When you think what fruit is in season in November, fresh cranberries are likely at the top of your list.
-Indeed, they only ever seem to come out when Thanksgiving or Christmas roll around, summoning memories of cranberry sauce and turkey.
-But they can do so much more than cranberry sauce!
+Indeed, they only ever seem to come out when Thanksgiving or Christmas roll around, summoning memories of cranberry sauce and roast turkey.
+I also love making fresh cranberry juice to enjoy during the Holidays.

 A spoonful of cranberry sauce